How To Rest In Baldur’s Gate 3

 • Requires 40 supplies to reap full benefits

-• Regains all health, and spell slots for all characters and classes
+• Regains all health and spell slots for all characters and classes

-• Progress time by 1 day
+• Progress time by one day

 • Resets all limited-use abilities